 Once you find a bit of balance, your own intuition will guide you to the right choices.
 Ayurveda is about conscious eating and pure satisfaction.

 Stress and Craving: The Vicious Cycle

 The entire American food industry has developed to serve and reinforce our cravings.
-They serve up sweet, sour, and salty, and give it to us fast so we can get right back to doing whatever it was that created our imbalance.
+They serve up sweet, sour, and salty and give it to us fast so we can get right back to doing whatever it was that created our imbalance.
 Then we keep getting stressed and keep eating more sweet, sour, and salty.
-Such foods calm us, yes, but when we overdose, they make us feel heavy, fatigued, and depressed.
+Such foods calm us, yes, but they make us feel heavy, fatigued, and depressed when we overdose.

 Yarema offers this easy way to understand dosha dynamics: “The tastes of sweet, sour, and salty convert energy into matter,” he says.
 “Bitter, pungent, and astringent turn matter into energy.
 The diseases in Western culture all have to do with a deficiency in energy and an excess of matter (bodyweight).”

 What is the cure, then, for what ails us?
-Where is satisfaction to be found?
-Balance the diet with more bitter, pungent, and astringent foods.
+Where is a satisfaction to be found?
+First, balance the diet with more bitter, pungent, and astringent foods.

 Eating for Fulfillment

-In Ayurveda, the how, when, and where of eating counts for nearly as much as the what.
-Pay attention to the environment that surrounds your food, and you will be less likely to make poor choices or eat unconsciously.
+In Ayurveda, when and where eating counts for nearly as much as the what.
+Pay attention to the environment surrounding your food, and you will be less likely to make poor choices or eat unconsciously.

 Here are some expert tips for eating in balance: